 Members of a task force formed by several black women's clubs in Chicago concluded that a shelter was needed for homeless young girls.
 Lula Farmer, Anna Dunmore, Laura Manning, Naomi Fenwick, and the well-known black educator Dr. Anna Cooper found that because the YWCA and similar white organizations providing services for single women restricted those services to whites, many black girls were turning to a life on the streets.
-The task force recommended that accommodations be purchased in a "desirable neighborhood" to protect young girls from "human vultures ever ready to destroy young womanhood."31
+The task force recommended that accommodations be purchased in a "desirable neighborhood" to protect young girls from "human vultures ever ready to destroy young womanhood."

 The Phyllis Wheatley Home, which opened in 1908, was a direct result of the increasing number of African American female migrants who were seeking employment and housing.
 To deter them from the temptations of life in saloons and prostitution, the Phyllis Wheatley Club, established in 1896, raised funds to provide employment services, recreation, and lodging for as many as three hundred girls over an eight-year period.
 In an ongoing effort to maintain the home, a philanthropic arm, the Phyllis Wheatley Home Association, was created in 1909.
 It was successful in its mission, and the home grew rapidly.
-By 1915, a new facility was built to accommodate the swelling female population.32
+By 1915, a new facility was built to accommodate the swelling female population.

 Women in other parts of the state also joined in the promorality and anti-prostitution crusade.
 The Big Sister Club of Decatur, founded in 1913, initially dedicated resources to supplementing rental payments, working with the juvenile court system by vouching for young girls sentenced to jail, and placing dependent youth in homes.
 By 1918, however, the club was limiting its work to aiding dependent women and their children.
-It opened the Lillian Jameson Home, named in honor of a fellow colleague, which provided low-cost shelter for estranged girls and women who needed a safe environment.33 In Evanston, Eva Rouse, president of the Iroquois Community League, ini-Hendricks, Wanda A. Gender, Race, and Politics in the Midwest: Black Club Women In Illinois.
+It opened the Lillian Jameson Home, named in honor of a fellow colleague, which provided low-cost shelter for estranged girls and women who needed a safe environment.
+In Evanston, Eva Rouse, president of the Iroquois Community League, initiated the construction of a recreation center for girls.
+The Iroquois Community League Home opened in 1923 and was promoted as a place where girls could find "healthful recreation, Christian guidance, and protection."